The object-centric data model

 Graph view of the object-centric data model

 To explore the object-centric data model as a graph, in the Celonis navigation bar, select Data > Objects and Events.
-On the dashboard (which you get to by selecting Dashboard in the top navigation bar), click the View Graph button.
+On the dashboard (which you get to by selecting Dashboard in the Objects and Events navigation panel), click the View Graph button.

 The Graph view shows object types (the nodes) and their relationships (the lines).
 You can pan around the view by clicking on the gray surface and dragging, and zoom in and out using the zoom controls at the bottom of the model.
 Click and drag the objects to reposition them in the graph, and click Auto align to return them to the optimized positions.